Background and History of School

 In Sec 1, students learn about e-water sensing through building portable devices embedded with sensors using the Arduino software, which is also in their Geography syllabus on water testing.
 It becomes more exciting for Sec 2 students when they are next exposed to many more sensors and platforms to help them solve self-identified problems and having fun figuring out many possibilities.
 At upper secondary, interested students collaborate with school partners such as Infineon Technologies to design solutions for real-life issues, participate in engineering competitions, job shadowing and attend STEM-related elective modules.
 Upon completion of the programme, students will attain Young Engineer Award (Silver) awarded by Singapore Polytechnic.

 BBSS NT Programme caters resources to ensure that the NT students are positively and actively engaged.
 In ECG areas for example, Elective Modules were mounted for NT and selected NA students to experience the career clusters of hospitality, F1, 3D design, photography, sports and wellness, beauty and wellness and F&B. These will help the students make more informed choices about the ITE courses and future careers that they intend to pursue.
 Another programme that BBSS has for the NT and less engaged NA students is to get them to join the One Earth Club programmes.
 Through caring for the environment, the club aims to provide hands-on authentic learning experiences that stimulate all senses.
 Educational learning journeys local and overseas (Malaysia/Indonesia) provide these less privileged students the experience and the opportunity to appreciate what they have and know that they are still a fortunate group.
 The One Earth Club are also involved in about 3-4 Pasir Ris Park coastal clean-up projects annually.
-The NT curriculum has also been enhanced this year with the introduction of a “Power Hour” within curriculum time for co-curricular activities such as bowling and drama for the Sec 2NTs to build positive psychology and teambuilding, and a year-long Financial Literacy programme for the Sec 3NTs in partnership with Halogen Foundation who runs the Network for Teaching Entrepreneurship (NFTE) Programme.
+The NT curriculum has also been enhanced since 2019 with the introduction of a “Power Hour” within curriculum time for co-curricular activities such as bowling and drama for the Sec 2NTs to build positive psychology and teambuilding, and a year-long Financial Literacy programme for the Sec 3NTs in partnership with Halogen Foundation who runs the Network for Teaching Entrepreneurship (NFTE) Programme.

 Principals of BBSS